-The ES Act could affect the manner in which we operate our business, which could adversely affect our business, financial condition and results of operations.
+The ES Act could affect how we operate our business, which could adversely affect our business, financial condition and results of operations.
 Although it is presently anticipated that the ES Act will have little material impact on us or our operations, as the legislation is new and remains subject to further clarification and interpretation, it is not currently possible to ascertain the precise impact of the ES Act on us.